fischertechnik/txt_training_factory/README.md

 The [MQTT Interface](TxtSmartFactoryLib/doc/MqttInterface.md) describes the topics and the payload of the MQTT clients and the configuration of the mosquitto MQTT bridge.

 ## Node-RED
-The [Node-RED example](Node-RED/flows.json) shows how the Training Factory Industry 4.0 can be connected with [Node-RED](https://nodered.org/).
-You can import the example flows file Node-RED (see [HowTo](https://nodered.org/docs/user-guide/editor/workspace/import-export)).
+With [Node-RED](https://nodered.org/) you can implement a local Dashboard for Training Factory Industry 4.0.
+The simple [Node-RED example](Node-RED/flows.json) shows how the Training Factory Industry 4.0 can be connected with Node-RED.
+You can import the example flows file in the Node-RED envireonment (see [HowTo](https://nodered.org/docs/user-guide/editor/workspace/import-export)).

 ## API Reference C/C++ Library
 The Doxygen documentation of the C/C ++ library classes can be found in the [API Reference](https://fischertechnik.github.io/txt_training_factory_doc/html/index.html).